codimoc/secret-wallet/README.md

     pip install secret-wallet-codimoc

-After installing all the dependencies from other python packages,  it produce twos new executable scripts:
+After installing all the dependencies from other python packages,  it produce two new executable scripts:
 *   **secret_wallet** for the command line management of the secret wallet and
 *   **secret_wallet_conf** for the first time configuration as described below